YuriyCherniy/django-wysiwyg-image/README.md

 Requirements:
 -------------
-The application was tested with Python 3.6 and Django 3.2
+Application was tested with Python 3.6 and Django 3.2

 Installation:
 -------------